 - How could we have done better?

-To answer these questions, you need quantified data and suitable analytical tools to obtain inferences for your next marketing strategy.
-Having a set of event metrics can help you achieve that.
+To answer these questions, you need quantified data and suitable event-tracking software and analytical tools to obtain inferences for your event planning and marketing strategy.
+Having a set of event performance and engagement tracking metrics can help you achieve that.

 Did you know that 79% of American marketers generate their leads through event marketing?
-With a few solid event metrics, you’ll be able to back up your claim of how well your event performed.
-Whether it was acquiring sales leads, or getting the word out, consider including these 5 metrics to evaluate your conference or convention’s success –
+With a few solid event performance and engagement tracking metrics, you’ll be able to back up your claim of how well your event performed.
+Whether it was acquiring sales leads, or getting the word out, consider including these 5 performance and engagement tracking metrics to evaluate your conference or convention’s success.

 People enjoy the content that keeps them gripped to their seats.
 The same holds true for an event you are organizing.
 With virtual events becoming the norm, keeping your attendees engaged is more important now than ever.
 You can do that through various ways –